mrmilhaven/vcf2smc_pro.py/README.md

 An improvement to Terhorst et al.'s [vcf2smc](https://github.com/popgenmethods/smcpp).
 It is done by assigning a more accurate ancestral allele when creating the input files for smc++.
 It also has an experimental setting to correct for low coverage of highly homozygous individuals by utilizing pseudo-haploidism.

 To run this program, you will need 5 arguments, with an optional 6th.
-NOTE: This can only be done on specific contigs at a time.
+NOTE: This can only be done on one contig at a time.
 All files can only contain information about that contig.
 * **Names List** - A .txt file documenting the distinguished individuals and populations
 * **VCF File** - This is a file of all called SNPS on the individuals you want to run.
 * **Ancestral BED** - A file of the VCF positions in the first three columns, and the LiftOver positions on the fourth column